1. To have a great experience with Lumion 12, you will need:

 2. How does each hardware component affect Lumion?

-Upgrading your graphics card is the single most impactful thing you can do to improve your Lumion experience and performance of the render outcomes.
+The graphics card and it's performance is the single most impactful thing you can do to improve your Lumion experience and performance of the render outcomes.

 |Graphics card memory||

-The more graphics card memory is available the more details, textures, and models can be loaded, handled, and rendered by your graphics card.
+The more graphics card memory is available the more details, textures, and models can be loaded, processed, and rendered by your graphics card.

 The CPU plays a role in telling the graphics card what to show you on your screen, and it will be working hard while you are editing your Project.
 The more details and objects you have in your Project, the more instructions your CPU needs to send to your graphics card.